UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Related Work

 \section{Related Work}

-To position our work within the landscape of continual learning (CL), we review recent surveys \cite{qazi2024continual,wang2024comprehensive} and categorize existing methods into four main classes.

-\textbf{Regularization Based Methods.} Regularization based approac\-hes introduce penalty terms into the loss function to encourage the model to retain important weights from previous tasks.
-Examples include Elastic Weight Consolidation (EWC)\cite{kirkpatrick2017overcoming} and Synaptic Intelligence\cite{zenke2017continual}, which estimate the importance of each parameter and penalize changes proportionally \cite{wang2024toward,pham2022continual}.
-While effective on low dimensional or simple datasets, these methods struggle when data complexity and dimensionality increase, as the approximation of parameter importance becomes unreliable.

-\textbf{Architecture Based Methods.} Architecture based strategies dynamically adapt the network structure to accommodate new tasks.
-Techniques such as Progressive Neural Networks and Supermasks allocate new subnetworks or masks per task, offering strong scalability \cite{ebrahimi2020adversarial,wortsman2020supermasks}.
-However, they incur growing memory and computation costs with each new task, making them less practical for long sequences of tasks or resource constrained environments.

-\textbf{Rehearsal Based Methods.} Rehearsal based approaches store a small buffer of past examples and replay them alongside new data to prevent forgetting.
-Methods like iCaRL\cite{rebuffi2017icarl} and Dark Experience Replay\cite{buzzega2020dark} have demonstrated strong performance on image benchmarks \cite{wu2018memory,shin2017continual}.
-Yet, the need to store real data raises serious privacy and storage concerns particularly acute in the medical domain, where data sharing is heavily restricted.
+To position our work within the landscape of CL, we review recent surveys ~\cite{qazi2024continual,wang2024comprehensive} and categorize existing methods into four main classes. \textbf{Regularization Based Methods:} Regularization based approac\-hes introduce penalty terms into the loss function to encourage the model to retain important weights from previous tasks.
+Examples include Elastic Weight Consolidation (EWC)~\cite{kirkpatrick2017overcoming} and Synaptic Intelligence~\cite{zenke2017continual}, which estimate the importance of each parameter and penalize changes proportionally~\cite{wang2024toward,pham2022continual}.
+While effective on low dimensional or simple datasets, these methods struggle when data complexity and dimensionality increase, as the approximation of parameter importance becomes unreliable. \textbf{Architecture Based Methods:} Architecture based strategies dynamically adapt the network structure to accommodate new tasks.
+Techniques such as Progressive Neural Networks and Supermasks allocate new subnetworks or masks per task, offering strong scalability~\cite{ebrahimi2020adversarial,wortsman2020supermasks}.
+However, they incur growing memory and computation costs with each new task, making them less practical for long sequences of tasks or resource-constrained environments. \textbf{Rehearsal Based Methods:} Rehearsal based approaches store a small buffer of past examples and replay them alongside new data to prevent forgetting.
+Methods like iCaRL~\cite{rebuffi2017icarl} and Dark Experience Replay~\cite{buzzega2020dark} have demonstrated strong performance on image benchmarks~\cite{wu2018memory,shin2017continual}.
+Yet, the need to store real data raises serious privacy and storage concerns particularly acute in the medical domain, where data sharing is heavily restricted. \textbf{PCL Methods:} PCL method fixes the majority of the pretrained model’s parameters and learns only a small set of prompt vectors for each task.
+This design preserves existing knowledge while adapting efficiently to new domains, drastically reducing both memory and computation overhead ~\cite{chen2024promptfusion,wang2022learning,smith2023coda,kim2024one}.
+These methods have shown promise on natural-image benchmarks but often require multiple ViT inferences and have not yet been widely explored for medical data.